FREQUENTLY ASKED QUESTIONS

 We typically consider financial need as determined by the student’s Estimated Family Contribution (EFC) listed on their FAFSA Student Aid Report (SAR).
 Students with an EFC of $6,500 or higher are typically not considered eligible unless there are other circumstances to consider.
 Students can find their SAR by following these steps.

 If a student is ineligible to file the FAFSA, they may submit their family’s most recent tax forms to show their financial status.
 Oregon-based students who cannot file the FAFSA should submit a copy of their ORSAA.

-If students have a higher EFC but something does not accurately represent their financial situation, they can submit a document explaining the circumstances attached with the other financial documents.
+If students have an EFC higher than $6,500 but something does not accurately represent their financial situation, they can submit a statement on the application explaining the circumstances.

 If students have particular scenarios they wish to inquire about, please email firstname.lastname@example.org.

 Can I reapply for the May 1 deadline if I wasn't selected for the Feb 1 deadline?

 We have two separate deadlines to allow more students to apply.
 Students can submit an application to either deadline.
 We use the same grading materials for both deadlines so one deadline is not easier than the other.
 If a student submits for Feb 1 and is not selected, they could reapply for May 1 but only if there was some change to the application (new term grades, change in income, edited essays, new letters of rec, etc.).
 Applicants who are denied for Feb 1 should only reapply if there is a change or changes to the application.